IceCY/linux-insides/Interrupts/linux-interrupts-3.md

 Preparation before an exception handler
 --------------------------------------------------------------------------------

-As you may note before, the `set_intr_gate_ist` and `set_system_intr_gate_ist` functions takes an addresses of exceptions handlers in theirs second parameter.
-In or case our two exception handlers will be:
+The exception handler is specified in the second parameter of the `INTG` or `SYSG` macro.
+In our case two exception handlers will be:

 * `debug`;
 * `int3`.

-You will not find these functions in the C code. all of that could be found in the kernel's `*.c/*.h` files only definition of these functions which are located in the [arch/x86/include/asm/traps.h](https://github.com/torvalds/linux/tree/master/arch/x86/include/asm/traps.h) kernel header file:
+You will not find these functions in the C code. all of that could be found in the kernel's `*.c/*.h` files only definition of these functions which are located in the [arch/x86/include/asm/traps.h](https://elixir.bootlin.com/linux/v5.5/source/arch/x86/include/asm/traps.h) kernel header file:

 ```C
 asmlinkage void debug(void);